alekcz/maji-template/README.md

-# Mojojo Template Project
+# Maji Template Project
-_Mojojo and this template are in active development and may not be stable_
+_Maji and this template are in active development and may not be stable_

-Mojojo allows you to prototype in Mo.js or Framer.js.
+Maji allows you to prototype in Mo.js or Framer.js.
 This project is the template that new projects are created with.

 To prototype in Mo.js invoke `useMojs()`